Belonging. Convenience. Connection. Community. At the present time, these are some of the words most associated with coliving.

 Coliving in North America

-In addition, research by CBRE shows that expansion plans include coastal markets plus secondary cities like Atlanta, Austin, and Denver.
+In addition, research by CBRE from 2020 shows that expansion plans include coastal markets plus secondary cities like Atlanta, Austin, and Denver.
 Some of the largest operators in the US include Common, Outpost Club, Outsite, and Venn.

 Meanwhile, some brands in Canada include Gather, Sonder, and Nomad.
 In Mexico, there are over 13 coliving companies already in operation.
 We particularly like the following communities in North America, for their focus on positive impact: